kevinlimantoro123/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. CraftConnect displays a list of contacts.
-3. User requests to delete a specific contact by inputting the contact’s attribute (`Name`, `Email`, `Index`).
+3. User requests to delete a contact by inputting the contact’s attribute (`Name`, `Email`, `Index`).
-4. CraftConnect deletes the contact with the specified attribute.
+4. CraftConnect deletes the specified contact.

     Use case ends.